 For example, if dfdl:alignment is 4, and dfdl:alignmentUnits is 'bytes', then the element's representation must begin at 1 or 1 plus a multiple of 4 bytes.
 I.e., 1, 5, 9, 13, 17 and so on.

 The length of the AlignmentFill region is measured in bits.
-If alignmentUnits is 'bytes' then we multiply the alignment value by 8 to get the bit alignment, B. If the current position (first position after the end of the previous element) is bit position N, then the length of the AlignmentFill region is the smallest non-negative integer L such that (L + N) mod B = 1.
-The position of the first bit of the aligned element is P = L + N.
+If alignmentUnits is 'bytes' then we multiply the alignment value by 8 to get the bit alignment, B. If the position in the data stream of the start of the AlignmentFill region is bit position N, then the length of the AlignmentFill region is the smallest non-negative integer L such that (L + N) mod B = 1.
+The position of the first bit of the aligned component is P = L + N.

-To avoid ambiguity when parsing, optional elements where the minimum number of occurrences is zero cannot have alignment properties different from the items that follow them.
-It is a schema definition error otherwise.
-This avoids the possibility that the following item is incorrectly parsed as if it were a valid optional element occurrence.

 The LeadingSkip and TrailingSkip regions length are controlled by two properties of corresponding names and the dfdl:alignmentUnits property.

 Implicit Alignment